Egor-S/pocketbase-sveltekit-static/README.md

 - PocketBase extended with Go (PocketBase 0.25.8)
 - SvelteKit with adapter-static (Svelte 5.22.2, TypeScript, Tailwind CSS)
-- Ready to use login, registration, and auth-protected routes
+- Ready to use login, registration, and auth-requiring routes
 - Single binary with embedded frontend (~47 MB)
 - GitHub Action to build and push the Docker image (~59 MB) to `ghcr.io`